SK53/indicia-docs/developing/reporting/tutorial-writing-a-report/permissions.rst

 Integrating with website permissions
 ------------------------------------

 The report we've been writing has, to this point, one major flaw.
 There is nothing in the report which respects the permissions given to each client website regarding which records can be viewed.
 So, the report will allow a client website to view any record in the system, obviously not good.
 We need to implement a way of letting Indicia control the report to filter the records returned by website ID.
-Before going any further, it's a good idea to set up a new Indicia Forms page on your Drupal website which uses this report as its source, leaving all the other settings to their default values.
+Before going any further, it's a good idea to set up a new Indicia Forms page on your Drupal website which uses this report as its source.
+Choose the page category **Reporting** and set the page type to **Report Grid**, then load the settings form and set the report (in the **Report Settings** section) to your report, leaving all the other settings to their default values.
 Give the report page a title and add it to the Drupal primary links menu so you can easily find it again.
 This gives us a report which we can use to test behaviour from the client website's perspective.

 There are 3 things you need to do to your report in order to get it to respect website permissions: